cea-hpc/modules/doc/source/module.rst

  :subcmd:`avail` sub-command are reported along the module name they are associated to (see `Module tags`_ section).

+ A *Key* section is added at the end of the output in case some elements are reported in parentheses or chevrons along module name or if some graphical rendition is made over some outputed elements.
+This *Key* section gives hints on the meaning of such elements.

  The parameter *path* may also refer to a symbolic modulefile name or a modulefile alias.
 It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).